Twitch is a platform based in sharing visual and auditory content with people from around the world.

 Outside of speaking with an attorney, there are a few best practices that are worth following to ensure you’re staying on the right side of the law:

 - You are generally allowed to use copyrighted music that has been licensed to you in a way that allows it to be played on Twitch.

-- If you have the appropriate rights and are not singing over recorded music from the original songs, then you may be able to perform cover songs (i.e. singing over the original audio karaoke-style still counts as copyright infringement).
+- If you have the appropriate rights and are not singing over recorded music from the original songs, then you may be able to perform cover songs (this means that singing over the original audio “karaoke-style” still counts as copyright infringement).

 - Twitch claims to have its own royalty-free music library for streamers to use with over 1,000 pre-cleared songs from record labels they have partnered with.

 - Use vetted services who provide “stream-safe” or “Twitch-Licensed” music, but do not be afraid to ask how the music is licensed and do your own homework.

 Finally, note that these rules apply even if you aren’t the one playing the music.

 For example, it’s generally your responsibility to ensure that copyrighted music played through another source (such as a video game) follows Twitch’s music guidelines as well.